Is there such a thing as a non-ambitious salesperson? Every salesperson we know wants to hit those targets!

 This isn’t possible for everyone, which is why we’ve saved it for last.

 If you know someone (within or outside the company) whom you look up to for their sales knowledge, ask them if they’ll mentor you for a while.

 Sometimes all it takes is to ask, and you’ll be able to learn from all their experiences!

 5. A Sales Skill Called Organization

 When you think ‘organized’, a neat and tidy desk probably comes to mind.
 That’s important, but we’re talking about being mentally organized and in approach.
-That means having a clear idea of the day ahead of you, and it also means promptly sorting through and updating lead data in your sales CRM for small businesses.
+That means having a clear idea of the day ahead of you, and it also means promptly sorting through and updating lead data in your sales CRM for growing businesses.

 You’ll notice that salespersons who are organized have immediate answers to every question asked of them by the manager – this is because they are clear on things at all times.
 A few ways to be organized include:

 That means having all your lead data updated, follow-ups scheduled and statuses up-to-date.